How Much Does Pool Liner Replacement Cost in 2025?

 Depending on the size of the leak, your cost can go up to $2,500, at which point you may consider replacement instead.

-Fixing holes on the floor of an above-ground pool is not simple.
+Fixing holes in the floor of an above-ground pool is not simple.
 It requires draining your pool and determining whether the leak stems from the liner or the pool itself.
 Once you know the answer, the cost will fall into one of the above categories.

 Swimming pool liners usually last 15 to 20 years, though it's difficult to put an exact duration on the life of above-ground and in-ground liners.
 There are various reasons that lead to replacing the vinyl liner rather than trying to patch it.